dr8co/PrivacyShield/README.md

 slower at startup and when saving changes to the password file.
 Multithreading is used to speed up the encryption/decryption process to some extent.

+During runtime, the password manager stores the passwords in memory.
+The memory is locked to prevent the passwords from being swapped to disk, and is cleared when the password manager exits.

 The password manager also supports the following features:

 * **Password Generator** - A simple password generator to generate strong passwords.
 * **Password Strength Checker** - A simple password strength checker to check the strength of your passwords.
-* **Password Exporter** - A simple password exporter to export your passwords to a CSV file.
+* **Password Exporter** - Exports your passwords to a CSV file.
-* **Password Importer** - A simple password importer to import your passwords from a CSV file.
+* **Password Importer** - Imports passwords from a CSV file.
 * **Analytics** - A simple analytics tool to analyze your passwords for strength and reuse.

+**A note on importation**\
+For importing passwords, the CSV file must have three and only three columns: name, username, and password.
+The file can have a header row, but it is not required (the program will ask you if the file has a header row).
+Non-conforming rows will be skipped.

+The imported passwords will be deduplicated and merged with the existing passwords.
+If a password already exists, the program will ask you if you want to overwrite it.

 ### File Encryptor/Decryptor

 The file encryptor/decryptor requires a password to encrypt/decrypt your files.
-The password is not stored anywhere (neither verified) and is only used to encrypt/decrypt the files.
+The password is not stored anywhere (neither verified during decryption) and is only used to encrypt/decrypt the files.

 **Forgetting the password will result in the loss of all encrypted data.**

 If a wrong password is provided, decrypted data will be garbage, or the decryption will fail altogether.

-The following encryption/decryption algorithms are supported:
+The following block ciphers are supported:

 * **AES-256** in **CBC** mode
 * **Serpent-256** in **CTR** mode